launchdarkly/api-client-python/docs/CodeReferencesApi.md

 Get branch

-Get a specific branch in a repository
+Get a specific branch in a repository.

 ### Example